-The University of California at Berkeley is a global leader for the study of South Asia, and one of very few institutions in the United States to offer both undergraduate and graduate degree programs focusing on numerous aspects of this vital region.
-As an integral part of the South Asia curriculum at Berkeley, interest in the study of Urdu is growing rapidly.
-We are strongly committed to strengthening our engagement with this subject in the years ahead.
+The Berkeley Urdu Initiative was officially launched in September 2011 to sustain, enrich, and expand the Urdu Studies program at the University of California, Berkeley.
+UC Berkeley is a global leader in the study of South Asia, and one of very few institutions in the United States to offer both undergraduate and graduate degree programs focusing on numerous aspects of this vital region.
+As an integral part of the South Asia curriculum, interest in the study of Urdu is growing rapidly.
+The Urdu Initiative is committed to strengthening our engagement with this subject in the years ahead.

 Urdu Language Instruction

 Urdu has been part of Berkeley’s South Asian language curriculum since the late 1950s.
 Currently, Urdu instruction is offered at three levels, beginning, intermediate, and advanced.
 Berkeley’s Urdu program is among the few in North America that do not combine Urdu and Hindi instruction.

 Dr. Gregory Maxwell Bruce teaches all levels of Urdu at Berkeley.
 He joined the UC faculty in Fall 2016 as Lecturer in Urdu in the Department of South & Southeast Asian Studies after earning his doctorate in Asian Cultures and Languages from the University of Texas at Austin.
 His research interests lie at the intersection of literary aesthetics, intellectual history, and religious studies.
 His academic publications include articles in the South Asia Multidisciplinary Academic Journal (SAMAJ), The Encyclopaedia of Islam (forthcoming), and Encyclopaedia Iranica.
 Dr. Bruce also composes and performs Urdu and Persian poetry at mushairas and other literary events in the United States and India.